prebuilderjs/rollup-plugin/Packages/lib/README.md

 ### filePath
 Type: `string`

-Path or Url of the script (only needed when logging).
+Path, Url or name of the script (only needed when logging).

 ### mode
 Type: `string`

 Values: `"plain"|"commented"|"both"`

-Wether to process when directives are written plainly or used in a comment.
+Wether to preprocess directives written plainly `#if` or in a comment `//#if`.
 Default value is "both".
 ```txt
 plain     -> "#if", "#else", ... ("#post-code" not available)